Kyler Murray Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Season Stats

-- He's also contributed on the ground, with 344 rushing yards (22.9 ypg) on 74 carries with five rushing touchdowns.
+- He has added 344 rushing yards (22.9 ypg) on 74 carries while scoring five touchdowns on the ground.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Cowboys.